DataDog/documentation/content/en/tracing/trace_collection/custom_instrumentation/go.md

 If you aren't using supported library instrumentation (see [Library compatibility][3]), you may want to to manually instrument your code.

 <div class="alert alert-info">
 Unlike other Datadog tracing libraries, when tracing Go applications, you need to explicitly manage and pass the context of your spans.
-For more information, see the [Go context library documentation][12] or documentation for any third-party libraries integrated with your application.
+For more information, see the <a href="https://pkg.go.dev/context">Go context library documentation</a> or documentation for any third-party libraries integrated with your application.
 </div>

 ### Manually creating a new span